Higino/bee-brain/go-brain/README.md

 # BeeBrain Slack Bot

-A Go-based Slack bot that integrates with Ollama for intelligent conversation handling.
+A Go-based Slack bot that integrates with Ollama for intelligent conversation handling and Qdrant for vector storage.
 This bot can process messages in threads and maintain context-aware conversations.

 ## Features